 NCE has been manufacturing DCC Products on an OEM basis since 1993.
-Originally we offered only "chip sets" that contained software enabling other DCC manufacturers to build DCC systems.
+Originally we offered only "chip sets" that contained software enabling other DCC manufacturers.
 As time went on some of those manufacturers asked us to first supply partial assemblies then complete assemblies in addition to the chip sets.
 This has helped NCE to grow into a full time electronic design and manufacturing firm devoted entirely to the development and sale of products for the control of model railroads.
 We build an amazing array of products for both our own customers and other DCC manufacturers.
 We keep labor costs low by utilizing modern automated robotic assembly for most products.

 Our product designer is Jim Scorse.
-Jim models the Erie Railroad in O-Scale and has a long history on product designer is still scores, with models the Erie natiroad in O-scale and has a long history in model railroading.
+Jim models the Erie Railroad in O-Scale and has a long history in model railroading.
 He has numerous patents in the area of digital imaging, video and computer network data communications over noisy channels.
-Jim is active in the Layout Design SIG as well as 38 years with the "Tuesday Night Gang", (round robin model railroad club) and is probably one of the only active model railroaders among all the DCC manufacturers.
+Jim is active in the Layout Design SIG as well as 30+ years with the "Tuesday Night Gang", (round robin model railroad club) and is probably one of the only active model railroaders among all the DCC manufacturers.